sm-biz/paloalto-elasticstack-viz/README.md

   - panos-system
   - panos-config

-- And lastly, import the visualisations files
+- And lastly, import the saved object files (in this orders)
+  - searches-base.json
   - visualisations-base.json
   - dashboards-base.json